andytill/erlyberly/README.md

 If you are having issues try compiling the erlyberly beam against the erlang/OTP version it is being run against and building the jar again, instructions below.

+### Trouble Shooting

+erlyberly must have epmd running on the machine as it is running.
+Otherwise it will not be able to connect to the remote node with an error about Name Servers.
+The easiest way to run epmd is to run the following command in the shell `erl -sname hi`, this requires erlang to be installed and on the `PATH`.

 ### Compiling

 You will need JDK 8 and Maven to compile.  erlyberly loads an erlang module to the remote node and then uses RPC to run traces and collect stats.
 For convenience I have bundled the beam code in the source as well as the original erlang source.
 If you want to recompile the beam code for yourself run the following command from the project directory:

     erlc -o src/main/resources/erlyberly/beam/ src/main/resources/erlyberly/beam/erlyberly.erl

+Install Maven dependencies that are not in Maven Central.

+    mvn install:install-file -Dfile=OtpErlang.jar -DgroupId=org.erlang.otp -DartifactId=jinterface -Dversion=1.5.12 -Dpackaging=jar

 To build the jar: